 - Review of the principles of the basic machine types: synchronous, induction, variable reluctance

-- Introduction to and exercises in the use of MATLAB
+- Introduction to and exercises in the use of MATLAB and Octave

 - Induction machines in some depth: reduction to an equivalent circuit and calculation of the elements of the circuit

-- Performance evaluation of induction machines
+- Performance evaluation of electric machines

-- Field-oriented control of induction machines
+- Field-oriented control

 - Permanent magnet machines: review of basics, principals of energy conversion and design fundamentals